-0.2cm This paper is organized as follows.
-In Section 2, we discuss the Schr{\"o}dinger representation of the Heisenberg group $H_\BR^{(n,m)}$ associated with a symmetric nonzero real matrix of degree $m$ which is formulated in \cite{YJ1, YJ2}.
+0.21cm This paper is organized as follows.
+In Section 2, we discuss the Schr{\"o}dinger representation of the Heisenberg group $H_\BR^{(n,m)}$ associated with a nonzero symmetric real matrix of degree $m$ which is formulated in \cite{YJ1, YJ2}.
 In Section 3, we define the Schr{\"o}dinger-Weil representation $\omega_\CM$ of the Jacobi group $G^J$ associated with a symmetric positive definite matrix $\CM$ and provide some of the actions of $\omega_\CM$ on the representation space $L^2\big(\BR^{(m,n)}\big)$ explicitly.
-In Section 4, we review Jacobi forms of integral weight, Siegel modular forms of half-integral weight, and define Jacobi forms of half-integral weight using the automorphic factor $J_{1/2}$ of weight $1/2$ for the metaplectic group $Sp(n,\BR)_*$ on the Siegel upper half plane.
-In Section 5, we find the covariant maps for the Schr{\"o}dinger-Weil representation $\omega_\CM$.
-In the final section we construct Jacobi forms of half-integral weight with respect to an arithmetic subgroup of $\Gamma^J$ using the covariant maps obtained in Section 5.
+In Section 4, we review Jacobi forms of integral weight, Siegel modular forms of half integral weight, and define Jacobi forms of half integral weight using the automorphic factor $J_{1/2}$ of weight $1.2$ for the metaplectic group $Sp(n,\BR)_*$ on the Siegel upper half plane.
+In Section 5, we find covariant maps for the Schr{\"o}dinger-Weil representation $\omega_\CM$.
+In the final section we construct Jacobi forms of half integral weight with respect to an arithmetic subgroup of $\Gamma^J$ using covariant maps obtained in Section 5.